-Finding accommodation along the Speyside Way can be a tedious task.
-While the trail comes through an abundance of little towns and villages, not all of them offer a plethora of accommodation.
-This is a guide to the hotels, B&B, bunkhouses, and hostels we stayed at during our long-distance hike in Scotland – all my favourite Speyside Way accommodation at one glance!
+Finding accommodation on the Speyside Way in Scotland can be a tedious task.
+While the trail leads through an abundance of little towns and villages, not all of them offer a plethora of accommodation.
+This is a guide to the hotels, B&B, bunkhouses and hostels I recommend for a long-distance hike in Scotland – all my favourite Speyside Way accommodation at one glance!

 All of the accommodation mentioned here is fairly budget-friendly and able to accommodate individuals as well as groups of up to 4 people in a single room.
-Since I walked the Speyside Way in a group of three, we could only stay in B&Bs and hotels that would be able to accommodate us in family rooms or bunkhouse -style rooms with three single beds or a double and a single.
+Since I walked the Speyside Way in a group of three, we could only stay in B&Bs and hotels that would be able to accommodate us in family rooms or bunkhouse-style rooms with three single beds or a double and a single.

 This, of course, limited our choice significantly – if you only travel with one partner, you might find it a lot easier to find suitable accommodation for your budget.